gpx1000/Vulkan-Tutorial/en/01_Overview.md

 Render passes in Vulkan describe the type of images that are used during rendering operations, how they will be used, and how their contents should be treated.
-In our initial triangle rendering application, we'll tell Vulkan that we will use a single image as color target and that we want it to be cleared to a solid color right before the drawing operation.
+In our initial triangle rendering application, we'll tell Vulkan that we will use a single image as a color target and that we want it to be cleared to a solid color right before the drawing operation.
 Whereas a render pass only describes the type of images, a VkFramebuffer actually binds specific images to these slots.